bytestring-net/bevy_lunex/README.md

 pub struct MyUiSystem;
 ```

 Then we need to add `UiPlugin` with our marker component.
-Generic at `NoData` is used if you need to store some data inside the nodes.
+The generic at `NoData` is used if you need to store some data inside the nodes.

 ```rust
 fn main() {